 Once we have received your application and evaluated all essential supporting documents and test scores, a decision will be made regarding whether to shortlist you for interview.
 Incomplete applications will not be evaluated.
 Unsuccessful applicants will be notified by email.

-If we shortlist you for interview, we aim to offer you an interview slot within two to three weeks.
+If we shortlist you for interview, we will contact you to schedule an interview date and time.
 The interviews will be either face-to-face for those who are able to travel to Lancaster or by telephone/Skype.

-The interview forms a key part of the application process for this MSc because all students offered a place will be awarded a £16,000 tax free bursary over the duration of the programme.
+The interview forms a key part of the application process for this MSc because all students offered a place will be awarded a £16,000 living cost bursary over the duration of the programme.
 However, this is contingent on students being matched to suitable UK businesses participating in the Lancaster China Catalyst Programme and to their proposed topics for research and development.
-This will be reviewed as part of the interview process so that we can ensure a good match for both parties.

 Offers of a place

-We aim to notify you of our final decision within five working days after the interview.
+We aim to notify you of our final decision as soon as possible after the interview has taken place.
 If we offer you a place, we ask that you respond within four weeks of receiving your formal offer.
 On acceptance we will require a deposit of £750.
 An offer is only valid while there are still places available on the programme.

-Sometimes an offer may contain certain conditions - for example, that you achieve a certain grade in upcoming exams or a particular score in English language or GMAT tests.
+Sometimes an offer may contain certain conditions - for example, that you achieve a certain grade in upcoming exams or a particular score in an English language test.

 If we offer you a place, you can log on to the online system to view your offer and reply.
-You have four weeks in which to accept the offer, and to pay your deposit to guarantee your place.
+You have four weeks in which to accept the offer, and to pay your deposit to secure your place on the programme.
 The deposit will be deducted from your tuition fees on registration.